Kajabi/public_api_docs/README.md

 mint dev
 ```

 View your local preview at `http://localhost:3000`.
+If you are already running on port 3000 the site will run on the next available port, e.g. 3001

 ## Publishing changes

-Install our GitHub app from your [dashboard](https://dashboard.mintlify.com/settings/organization/github-app) to propagate changes from your repo to your deployment.
+The GitHub app is connected, see [dashboard](https://dashboard.mintlify.com/settings/organization/github-app)

 Changes are deployed to production automatically after pushing to the default branch.

 ## Need help?